AndrewRachuig/zillow_regression_project/README.md

 ---
 #### Plan &rarr; Acquire &rarr; Prepare &rarr; Explore &rarr; Model
 - Do any final pre-modeling data prep (drop/combine columns) as determined most beneficial from the end of the Explore phase
-- Find and establish baseline RSME base on Mean and Mediam values of the train subset.
+- Find and establish baseline RSME base on Mean and Median values of the train subset.
 This will give me an RSME level to beat with my models
 - Create at least three regression models to predicate tax value of homes.
     - Given time attempt other models.
 - For all models made, compare RSME results from train to validate